Ebarrett11/PalatePal/README.md

-*This is a version of the project that is 6 weeks out of date.
-Missng some important functionality and bug fixes.
-Will be updated in a few weeks.
+*This is a version of the project that is out of date.
+Missing some important functionality (overhauled review system, testing, UI improvement, and map functionality).
+Will be updated.

 **Abstract**\
 This is a mobile application that allows students at Michigan State University to view and leave reviews for the dishes at supported dining halls.